Skip to Content

 Let’s suppose you’re trying to write a chat service that handles a very high number of users.
 Every time a user connects to your service, a TCP connection to your server is opened.
 If you follow a traditional threading model, every time you want to write some data to your user, you would call a method that sends the user the data.
 This method call would block the thread that you’re running on.

 This approach to I/O, called blocking I/O, is fairly common and fairly easy to understand because the interaction with users follows a normal sequential flow of control through your program.
-The downside is that when you start looking at scaling your system to a significant number of users, you need to start a significant number of threads on your ...
+The downside is that when you start looking at scaling your system to a significant number of users, you need to start a significant number of threads on your server in order ...